gandalfsaxe/letomes/letomes-worklog.md

+# July 17
+## Added rewritten simulation files to the new orbsim package that we have fashioned.
+Removed them from ipynb.
+The notebooks should probably have a much more surface-level interaction with the sims and derivations and all that.
+We agreed to buld a planet class to hold all the stuff about how close we can fly to the planet and all that.
+It's not handled nicely right now.

 # July 14, 2018
 ## Python modules fixed + pandoc demos uploaded
 Har indført nogle `__init__.py` filer for at python koden de forskellige steder virker som moduler der kan importeres relativt til top-level.
 Derudover har jeg uploaded pandoc+academic, en samling a demos/eksempler på brugen af pandoc/markdown som erstatning til ren LaTeX.